renspringlea/ryba.ren/books.md

 > Did not finish.
 Struggled to get into this one.
 I picked this due to the narrator being Kirby Heybourne.

 ## Queer fiction
+- The Absinthe Underground (Jamie Pacton)
+> Verdict: B/B+.
+Got about 60% through.
+It's fine.
+Absinthe-themed steampunk fairy lesbians.
+(As creative a setting as Light from Uncommon Stars, and that is saying something.)
+I feel like the book could do with 10% more detail in the characters' reactions to events and inner lives, which seem a little bit stiff and on rails given the story.
 - The Senator's Wife
 > Verdict: probably a B/B-, and not as much soccer content as I'd have liked.
 Got like 80% through.
 The men in this book are all complete turds; the violence and humiliation makes me uncomfortable but I must admit it's realistic.
 The whole "hidden relationship" dynamic drags on a bit, I get that it's necessary given the setting but it feels a bit old school for an American queer fiction novel.
 The Australian accents are truly depraved.
 - Stay Gold